trussworks/terraform-aws-config/README.md

 ## Terraform Versions

-Terraform 0.13.
+Terraform 0.13 and newer.
 Pin module version to ~> 4.x.
 Submit pull-requests to master branch.

 Terraform 0.12.
 Pin module version to ~> 3.0.
 Submit pull-requests to terraform012 branch.